jake-knerr/cogent/README.md

 Adding event listeners are not considered mutations.
 Nor is adding or removing a component from the document considered a mutation.

-All components in an event bubble are considered owners when it reaches them, and they can cancel or stop it.
+All components in an event bubble are considered owners when it reaches them, and they can cancel or stop the event.

 #### Any component can read state from anywhere.